USCreditCardGuide/Wings-of-the-Points/README.md

 ## Usage
+* It is better to view this chart on desktop.
+The screens on mobile devices are usually too narrow to have a good effect.
 * Move your mouse over the point name or airline name to highlight transfer relationships.
 * Move your mouse over any line connecting a point and a mile to see the transfer ratio.
 * The airlines are grouped by alliances, and inside an alliance the airlines are sorted by alphabetical order.